 The information providers are companies involved in internal trade and subject to VAT.
 For each calendar year, every Member State shall define a statistical threshold limit based on the value of the annual arrivals and dispatches.
-This limit shall be specified by each Member State so that as many of the smallest importers and exporters as possible are exempted from submitting statistical declarations while the quality standard of the statistics still remains adequate.
-Data on the total value of the internal trade of those minor companies exempted from the obligation to submit declarations is included in the monthly arrivals and dispatches value statistics without specification.
+This limit shall be specified by each Member State so that as many of the smallest importers and exporters as possible are exempt from submitting statistical declarations while the quality standard of the statistics still remains adequate.
+Data on the total value of the internal trade of those minor companies exempt from the obligation to submit declarations is included in the monthly arrivals and dispatches value statistics without specification.

 The obligation to submit declarations is defined according to those total values of the intra-Community acquisitions and sales that the buyer or seller of the goods declares to the tax authorities in the tax return.

 Once a month the Tax Administration provides Customs with data on the total values of company-specific sales and acquisitions within the internal trade (section 311 Sales of goods to other EU Member States and section 313 Purchase of goods from other EU Member States in the tax return), on which basis the commencement of the obligation to provide information is defined during the statistical year.
 This data are also used in the production of statistics for control purposes in monitoring the realization of the company's obligation to provide information.

 The commencement of the obligation to provide information is specified separately for acquisitions (arrivals) and for deliveries (dispatches):

 If the value of the arrivals or dispatches exceeds the statistical threshold, calculated from the beginning of the calendar year, a notification of the commencement of the obligation to provide information is sent to the company together with the required material and instructions relating to Intrastat.
 Thus the company need not monitor whether the thresholds are possibly exceeded.
 In practice, the obligation to provide information commences with the month following the notification, or the month after that.
 After this the obligation is in force without interruption.